KooSuYeon/computer_network/README.md

 3. Create input name, age in the file
 4. Read the HTML contents of the /result consisting of the information received from the client and send it to the client

-Response code: 200
+Response code: 200</br>
-Server Terminal
+Server Terminal</br>

 ![picture17](https://github.com/KooSuYeon/computer_network/assets/124496650/85ffd31c-069d-4d8f-b65b-9f3e8f153706)

-Header information requested by the client, IP address, content-length entered, content -> server displayed
+Header information requested by the client, IP address, content-length entered, content -> server displayed</br>

-Client Terminal
+Client Terminal</br>
 ![picture18](https://github.com/KooSuYeon/computer_network/assets/124496650/c20081da-9e94-46ea-8c8c-adad61724c6d)

-Response code sent by the server, post request result -> displayed in the client
+Response code sent by the server, post request result -> displayed in the client</br>

-(After calling the page where you can enter information - GET method, enter information - POST method) Request POST by entering the name and age to write to the user The value received is written in result.txt.
+(After calling the page where you can enter information - GET method, enter information - POST method)</br>
+Request POST by entering the name and age to write to the user</br>
+The value received is written in result.txt.</br>

 ![picture19](https://github.com/KooSuYeon/computer_network/assets/124496650/b1649a0a-b200-4a83-b109-1d49fad3b458)